 The program is designed to provide students with the skills necessary to enter the workforce as an HIT professional, also known as clinical informaticists.
 These specialists transform data into information used to improve care delivery.
 These skills include networking, web design and maintenance, programming and database skills.
-These students will be able to support healthcare information technology needs in the rapidly growing field of health IT.
-Most of the course will also allow students to sit for nationally recognized certifications such as CompTIA HIT, Cisco, Microsoft and Oracle
+These students will be able to support Healthcare information technology needs.
+Most of the course will also allow students to sit for nationally recognized certifications such as CompTIA HIT, Cisco, Microsoft and Oracle.

 It is possible to compete the degree by means of online or hybrid courses.
 All courses are designed with the potential for transfer to a four-year institution.

 - have command of the English language;